 As the latest volume of the cult series hits theatres, artistic polymath and longtime fan of the Matrix series Arca chats to Matrix Resurrections screenwriter Aleksandar Hemon to discuss identity, speculative fiction, and dancefloor liberation

-Taken from the autumn 2021 issue of Dazed.
+Taken from the winter 2021 issue of Dazed.
 You can buy a copy of our latest issue here.

 The film that freed our minds at the switch of the millennium, The Matrix’s conversations around digital and analogue freedom, alternate realities and identity dysmorphia sparked memes, myth and legend, changing the way we think about AI, and the internet, forever.

 Like The Matrix, Arca’s KICK ii, KicK iii, and kick iiii albums lift the veil on the Venezuelan producer’s expansive inner and outer worlds, featuring collabs with the likes of Shygirl, Rosalía, and Björk.
 Here, she goes down the rabbit hole with Aleksandar Hemon, co-writer of the saga’s latest entry, The Matrix Resurrections, to make sense of two years of pandemic, and a world on the cusp of truth.
 Which pill is it going to be?